jaredhoberock/thrust-workshop/fun_with_points/README.md

       }
     }

-It's basically a sequential `for` loop that calls `rand` a bunch of times.
+It's basically a __sequential__ `for` loop that calls `rand` a bunch of times.
+Since `for` loops are sequential, each iteration of this loop gets executed one at a time, in order.
 Not very parallel.

 To make matters worse, we know that the reason you get a different number each time you call `rand` is because there's some secret __implicit shared state__ inside that gets updated with each call.
-If we called `rand` a bunch of times in parallel from different threads, they might run into each other!
+If we called `rand` a bunch of times in parallel all at once, they might run into each other!

 We'll need to __rethink our algorithm__ if we want to parallelize this operation.

 Besides the stateful method used by `rand`, [it turns out](http://www.deshawresearch.com/resources_random123.html) another reasonable way to generate pseudorandom numbers is with a stateless integer hash, like this one right here:

+    __host__ __device__
     unsigned int hash(unsigned int x)
     {
       x = (x+0x7ed55d16) + (x<<12);